thorgrimjansrud/redis-codesys-lib/readme/subscribe.md

 ## Codesys usage

 Subscribes to spesific channels.
-Subscriber has it's own instance seperate from the RedisClient:
+Subscriber locks the subscription to given list of messages/topics:

 ```
 VAR